ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 EXEC [dbo].[train_model_for_matching] "rxBTrees"
 ```

-A prediction model named "rxBTrees" will be saved in table "_dbo.ClassificationModelR_".
+A prediction model named "_rxBTrees_" will be saved in table "_dbo.ClassificationModelR_".

 ## Prediction